THE BLOGBREAK BREAD WITH US

 Why is this important?

-Its all about ensuring that the collection of images becomes collateral, a treasure chest is the term I often use, as that treasure chest is designed to enhance, develop and nurture an attention seeking business through the images we have created for them.
+Its all about ensuring that the collection of images becomes collateral, a ‘treasure chest’ is a term I often use, as that treasure chest is designed to enhance, develop and nurture an attention seeking business through the images we have created for them.
 Gilchester felt like a real privilege.
-In fact we nearly curtsied to the crop!
+In fact, we nearly curtsied to the crop!

 - We have to invest in the understanding, the regard, respect and affection we both shared for this man and his product was cultivated from the understanding.